How to Maintain and Flush Your Water Heater

-Many homeowners unfortunately assume that their water heater is maintenance free.
+Many homeowners unfortunately assume that water heater tanks are maintenance free.
 The thought of flushing their water heater every year has never occurred to most homeowners.
-However, flushing your water heater regularly will reduce sediment and other contaminants, maintain its efficiency, and increase its life expectancy.You only need to drain your water heater once to see how important it is.
+However, flushing your water heater regularly will reduce sediment build up and other contaminants, maintain its efficiency, and increase its life expectancy.You only need to drain your water heater once to see how important it is.
 The water at the very least will be very cloudy with minimal sediment, or it could be dark brown with inches of sediment.
 The water from the water heater below was relatively clean compared to a 5 or even fifteen year-old water heater that has never been drained.You should always refer to the owner’s manual but here is how it is usually done.

-1.Safety is the most important thing.
+1.Safety is the most important thing

 - Make sure all children and pets are clear of the area before draining the scalding water.

 - Take the time to find your main water shut-off valve in case you run into a situation where all the water needs to be turned off.
 It is usually in the basement or crawlspace.